GrossfieldLab/loos/INSTALL.md

 This defaults to putting LOOS in /opt, but you can choose a different location either by setting the PREFIX variable, either on the command line or in custom.py (copy from custom.py-proto to get the idea of what other options are available).
-However, this is not necessary -- you can just as easily work out of the LOOS source tree, by sourcing `setup.sh` or `setup.csh`, found in the top level directory.
+In principle, you can also work out of the source tree itself, by setting up setup.sh or setup.csh from setup.sh-pre or setup.csh-pre directly.
+However, these days the primary tested method is to work with an install.

 Installing into the conda distribution is accomplished by saying

 ```